What we do

 The AF-TERG will commission and oversee independent evaluations and relevant tasks on behalf of the Board and its Committees according to the evaluation framework, with administrative support from the AF-TERG Secretariat.
 As part of its advisory role the AF-TERG aims to develop guidance notes, synthesis reports, recommendation papers or any relevant document for consideration by the Board.

-More information on the AF-TERG can be found in the group’s terms of reference (which is annexed in the linked EFC document).
+More information on the AF-TERG can be found in the group’s terms of reference (in annex III of the linked Adaptation Fund Board meeting report).

 - Evaluability assessment: This study assessed the evaluability of Adaptation Fund approved proposals and more precisely their performance and impact evaluability using different criteria and best practices in the field.

 - Ex-post evaluation study: A mapping of ex-post practices in the evaluation field informed the development of a Fund specific approach to conduct ex-post evaluations, three to five years after project closure, focusing both on the human and natural systems.

 - Innovative monitoring, evaluation and learning (MEL) for adaptation study: The aim of this study was to identify and assess innovative MEL practices in the climate adaptation space, using a rapid scan, search and appraise method, with the final step analyzing opportunities for using these MEL innovations in the Adaptation Fund environment.

 The findings of the studies informed the multi-year strategy and work programme, as did consultations with the AFB Secretariat, Board, Board Committees, (N)IE key stakeholders and civil society, among others.
 The study reports will inform ongoing work and a synthesis of the studies’ findings will be posted in due time on the AF-TERG publications page.
 Outreach will take place through the AF-TERG social media channels.

 An overview of ongoing and developing work part of the implementation of the AF-TERG work programme is presented below: